AvagovaGohar/data_science/python_homeworks/simp_my_language/README.md

             '|', '&'
         Assigment operators:
             '=', '+=', '-=', '*=', '/=', '|=', '&=', '%='

-        In complex expressions you cannot use '(', ')' and there is no priority in operators.
-They are executed from left to right.
+	You cannot use '(', ')' in complex expressions, and there is no precedence in operators.
+They run from left to right.
     SUPPORT TYPES:
-        Variable declaration starts with word 'var'.
-The type of the variable depends on the argument, it can be changed on any other type and it cannot declarated twice (or more) .
+        A variable declaration starts with the word 'var'.
+The type of a variable depends on the argument, it can be changed to any other type, and it cannot be declared twice (or more).
-        Types: unsigned int,unsigned float, string, bool
+        Types: unsigned int, unsigned float, string, bool
     COMMENTS:
-        In order to write a comment, the line must begin with '//'
+        To write a comment, the line must start with '//'

 EXAMPLE: